 Takeaway: This is a big giveaway.
 Every business that can make the required certification should apply for the loan, after considering whether the Employee Retention Credit, discussed below, is available and a better deal.
-A self-employed person with no employees should apply for this loan.
-Funding available was recently replenished after many deserving businesses were left out of the initial, chaotic rollout.
+A self-employed person with no employees should apply for this loan unless enhanced unemployment benefits are better.

 Payroll Tax Deferral